Atsika/checkpoint/README.md

   * cert : Path to TLS certificate
   * key : Path to TLS certificate private key
 * captcha :
+  * version : reCAPTCHA version to be used (only options are 2 or 3)
   * site : reCAPATCHA site key
   * private : reCAPTCHA private key
+* botd :
+  * pro : Use or not BotD's pro version (only options are true or false)
+  * public : BotD Pro public API key
+  * secret : BotD Pro secret API key
 * redirect :
   * good : URL to redirect to when CAPTCHA is solved (where human go)
   * bad : URL to redirect to when CAPTCH has failed (where bot go)